-Q2 metallurgical work included column tests on 3 sets of mineralized material from 2 different areas of the DeLamar deposit that have not previously been column tested.
-These should be completed and incorporated into the recovery model in Q3.
-A column on a master composite of mixed material was also run at a finer crush size to better define the size sensitivity and potential for recovery improvements.
-Results of this will also be reviewed in H2.
+Q3 metallurgical work included the completion of column tests on 3 materials from 2 different areas of the DeLamar deposit that have not previously been column tested, and 2 composites from Florida Mountain previously leached at 2", re-crushed to 1⁄2" for size comparison and all were incorporated into the recovery model.
+A column on a master composite of mixed material ~1/4" for DeLamar was also completed to better define the size sensitivity and potential for recovery improvements, but did not show significant opportunity.